Jangles16/ECE473-Final-Project/README.md

            1    0     10Hz
            1    1     1kHz

+- The switches could probably use debounce, shifting clock while running on board can cause count to jump randomly.
-- Editing charengine.v allows editing labels used with the VGA display
+- Editing charengine.v allows editing labels used with the VGA display.
 - LEDs are labeled as follows (refer to schematic for more info):

           LED     FUNC